-Is made possible by the members of J.U.G.
-Club (Just Us Girls) Library Committee are shown in this photograph taken about 1903 on the left.
+was made possible by the members of J.U.G.
+Club Library Committee.
+The first permanent women's club in Amarillo, the J.U.G.
+Club, was organized October 16, 1900 in the home of Floriede Ware.
+The selection of a name came after much discussion.
+The ladies decided to call their club the J.U.G.
+(Just Us Girls) Club, though their friends only knew them as "Jugs."
+Club members are shown in the photograph on the left taken about 1903.
 In the back row are Floriede Ware (Mrs. Sam Vaughan), Iva Nobles (Mrs. Frank Storm), and Trulie Works (Mrs. Bailey).
 In the front row are Bernice Russell (Mrs. Hayes), Mamie Trigg (Mrs. B. W. Owens), and Corrie Brower (Mrs. Jim Richardson).
 In 1902 the members of the J.U.G.
 Club, with the help of Mrs. Margaret Wills, started a small library that eventually became the Amarillo Public Library.
 The picture on the right was taken September 1977 in the home of Helen Lutz.
-This group is the Junior J.U.G.'s.
+This group became the Junior J.U.G.'s.
 From left to right seated are: Geneive Scott, Mabel Lutz, Louise Russell, Myrtle Kuykendall.
-Standing (from left to right) are: Beulah Stanberry, Mary Coleman, Frances Nobles, Hortense Woodburn.
+Standing from left to right are: Beulah Stanberry, Mary Coleman, Frances Nobles, Hortense Woodburn.
 Not present are Alma Dodson and Irene Gentry.
-The first permanent women's club in Amarillo, the J.U.G.
-Club, was organized October 16, 1900 in the home of Floriede Ware.
-The selection of a name came after much discussion.
-The ladies decided to call the club the J.U.G.
-(Just Us Girls) Club, though their friends only knew them as "Jugs."
-The group started a library in 1902 which eventually became Amarillo Public Library.

-In addition we have three microfilm reader/printers and you can download your information to a USB and not to mention periodicals, maps and other resources.
+It also contains three microfilm reader/printers with which you can download your information to a USB.
+The genealogy section also includes periodicals, maps, and many other resources.

-The library also has a KIC Scanner which will allow you to copy two face-up, full color pages up to 17x24 with a single touch, create full color electronic images and/or paper copies, review electronic images before saving or printing copies, collate by dragging images into proper order with your fingertip, select file formats such as PDF, JPEG, PNG & TIFF, create audio (MP3) output with the touch of a button, transfer images directly to your tablet or smart phone using its camera, Output to google Docs/Google Apps for Education and other cloud-based tools can be simplified with preprogramed hot-keys, insert a USB flash memory device and "oh the places you will go."
-Stop by and you never know what you will discover.
+The library includes a KIC Scanner which will allow you to copy two face-up, full color pages up to 17x24 with a single touch, create full color electronic images and/or paper copies, review electronic images before saving or printing copies, collate by dragging images into proper order with your fingertip, select file formats such as PDF, JPEG, PNG & TIFF, create audio (MP3) output with the touch of a button, transfer images directly to your tablet or smart phone using its camera, Output to google Docs/Google Apps for Education and other cloud-based tools can be simplified with preprogramed hot-keys, insert a USB flash memory device and "oh, the places you will go."
+Stop by; you never know what you will discover.

-We are a Member of Texas State Genealogical Society
+We are a proud member of the Texas State Genealogical Society.